timabell/0x5.uk/_posts/2025-05-08-open-source-dotnet-library-choices.md

 ### [GitInfo](https://github.com/devlooped/GitInfo)

-GitInfo followed a similar path to Moq, and users should be cautious of libraries from the same author (devlooped, aka @kzu).
+GitInfo followed a similar path to Moq, and users should be cautious of libraries from the same author (devlooped, aka @kzu) who has lost much trust after the SponsorLink debacle.

 - [GitHub repository](https://github.com/devlooped/GitInfo)

 > "This project uses SponsorLink to attribute sponsor status"